LauraOlivera/MAGIC_1BIGB_prop/README.md

 # MAGIC_1BIGB_prop
-A proposal for observation of 1BIGB with MAGIC
+A proposal for observation of 1BIGB catalog sources with the MAGIC telescopes

 ### BIGB_trial_single_night
 Plotting the altitude of an object together with the Sun and Moon.